AlphabetsAlphabets/Kalculator/README.md

 # Kalculator
-Terminal based calculator made in C++.
+A calculator made in C++ with operator precedence.